brotatotes/bht-automation/bht gen 3/Hebrews/Chapter 9/Hebrews 9 6 bht.md

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-19-2023 17:48:48
+- Timestamp: 12-25-2023 19:29:24
 - Choicest Prompt: "choicest prompt v0.4"
 - BHT Prompt: "bht prompt v0.8"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 87
+- BHT Word Count: 80
-- BHT Commentary Usage: 47.62%
+- BHT Commentary Usage: 27.45%
-- BHT Quality Score: 1.6817236795759447
+- BHT Quality Score: 1.8742748345195215
 - Generate Attempts: 5 / 5
-- ChatGPT injected words (63):
+- ChatGPT injected words (51):
-	['a', 'access', 'acts', 'always', 'ancient', 'appointed', 'as', 'been', 'beyond', 'blood', 'cleanse', 'day', 'division', 'enter', 'fall', 'familiar', 'first', 'from', 'god', 'had', 'has', 'high', 'holies', 'holy', 'inaccessible', 'inferiority', 'into', 'its', 'law', 'more', 'move', 'obtained', 'of', 'old', 'on', 'one', 'part', 'people', 'performing', 'priest', 'priests', 'prompting', 'reminder', 'served', 'shadows', 'sins', 'system', 'tabernacle', 'that', 'the', 'their', 'this', 'through', 'to', 'two', 'us', 'was', 'went', 'which', 'with', 'worship', 'would', 'yet']
+	['a', 'access', 'accomplishing', 'acts', 'ancient', 'and', 'atonement', 'believers', 'by', 'could', 'daily', 'day', 'division', 'enter', 'entered', 'for', 'god', 'high', 'holy', 'inferiority', 'kingdom', 'make', 'of', 'offering', 'old', 'on', 'only', 'opened', 'part', 'performing', 'place', 'priest', 'priests', 'regularly', 'removal', 'required', 's', 'sanctuary', 'second', 'service', 'shown', 'sin', 'specific', 'system', 'tabernacle', 'the', 'to', 'was', 'way', 'worship', 'would']
-- ChatGPT injected words (significant words only) (33):
+- ChatGPT injected words (significant words only) (37):
-	['access', 'acts', 'ancient', 'appointed', 'blood', 'cleanse', 'day', 'division', 'enter', 'fall', 'familiar', 'god', 'high', 'holies', 'holy', 'inaccessible', 'inferiority', 'law', 'obtained', 'old', 'people', 'performing', 'priest', 'priests', 'prompting', 'reminder', 'served', 'shadows', 'sins', 'system', 'tabernacle', 'went', 'worship']
+	['access', 'accomplishing', 'acts', 'ancient', 'atonement', 'believers', 'daily', 'day', 'division', 'enter', 'entered', 'god', 'high', 'holy', 'inferiority', 'kingdom', 'offering', 'old', 'opened', 'performing', 'place', 'priest', 'priests', 'regularly', 'removal', 'required', 's', 'sanctuary', 'second', 'service', 'shown', 'sin', 'specific', 'system', 'tabernacle', 'way', 'worship']

 ### Logs
-- Attempt 1 BHT: In Hebrews 9:6, it is mentioned that the priests went into the first tabernacle twice a day, continually accomplishing their services.
-This ancient system, with its division into two parts and limited access, emphasized its inferiority.
-It is clear that the old covenant was designed for this world only and its weakness is highlighted.
-The high priest, on the one day he entered the Holy of Holies, had to bring the blood and offer it before the mercy-seat for the cleansing of the people's sins.
-Through the fall of this old system, a more familiar access to God has been obtained, emphasizing the need to move beyond the shadows of the Law.
+- Attempt 1 BHT: The first-tier commentary explains that the high priest would enter the sanctuary daily, performing the required worship and offering of sacrifices.
+The ancient system, as indicated by the division of the tabernacle into two inaccessible parts, highlighted its inferiority.
+The phrase always is often used in relation to matters involving worship and sacrifice.
+The second-tier commentary expands on the regular duties of the priests, who would enter the holy place each day to perform acts of worship and service to God.
+However, access to the second part of the tabernacle was limited to the high priest alone on a specific day.
+This high priest had the crucial task of making atonement for sin, requiring him to carry blood within the veil and sprinkle it on the mercy seat.
+Through the removal of the old tabernacle, a way was opened for believers to access the kingdom of God.
-- 🔄 Hebrews 9:6 (attempt 1, 113 words, 38.96% quotes quality score: 1.5955334528629126, V2 normalized quality score: 44.39, commentator tiers 1-3: 20.19%, 47.18%, 32.63%)
+- 🔄 Hebrews 9:6 (attempt 1, 149 words, 34.78% quotes quality score: 1.7989475994714184, V2 normalized quality score: 51.16, commentator tiers 1-3: 24.05%, 46.0%, 29.95%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-	- VERSE_REF FOUND IN BHT!
+	- 'COMMENTATOR/COMMENTARY' FOUND IN BHT!
-- Attempt 2 BHT: The priests went into the first tabernacle twice a day, continually accomplishing their services.
-This ancient system, with its division into two parts, emphasized its inferiority.
-The old covenant, in its weakness, was fit only for this world.
-The high priest entered the Holy of Holies, bringing the blood for the cleansing of sins.
-Through the fall of this system, a more familiar access to God has been obtained, urging us to move beyond the shadows of the Law.
+- Attempt 2 BHT: The high priest would regularly enter the sanctuary, accomplishing the required worship and offering of sacrifices.
+The division of the tabernacle into inaccessible parts emphasized the inferiority of the ancient system.
+The phrase always is typically used in relation to matters of worship and sacrifice.
+The priests would enter the holy place daily to perform acts of worship and service to God, while the high priest alone would enter the second part of the tabernacle on a specific day to make atonement for sin.
+Through the removal of the old tabernacle, believers gained access to the kingdom of God.
-- 🔄 Hebrews 9:6 (attempt 2, 79 words, 37.93% quotes quality score: 1.588686383339656, V2 normalized quality score: 44.17, commentator tiers 1-3: 17.16%, 49.98%, 32.86%)
+- 🔄 Hebrews 9:6 (attempt 2, 99 words, 30.0% quotes quality score: 1.8150863097262362, V2 normalized quality score: 51.69, commentator tiers 1-3: 25.21%, 44.42%, 30.37%)
+	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 3 BHT: The priests went always into the first tabernacle, performing the acts of worship which God had appointed.
-The ancient system with its two-part division, one of which was inaccessible, served as a reminder of its inferiority.
-Yet, the high priest, on that one day, would enter the Holy of Holies with the blood to cleanse the people from their sins.
-Through the fall of this old system, a more familiar access to God has been obtained, prompting us to move beyond the shadows of the Law.
+- Attempt 3 BHT: The high priest regularly entered the sanctuary, accomplishing the required worship and offering.
+The ancient system's inferiority was shown by the division of the tabernacle.
+The priests would enter the holy place daily, performing acts of worship and service to God.
+Only the high priest, on a specific day, could enter the second part of the tabernacle to make atonement for sin.
+The removal of the old tabernacle opened a way for believers to access the kingdom of God.
-- 🔄 Hebrews 9:6 (attempt 3, 87 words, 47.62% quotes quality score: 1.6817236795759447, V2 normalized quality score: 47.26, commentator tiers 1-3: 18.04%, 49.78%, 32.17%)
+- 🔄 Hebrews 9:6 (attempt 3, 80 words, 27.45% quotes quality score: 1.8742748345195215, V2 normalized quality score: 53.66, commentator tiers 1-3: 22.61%, 48.35%, 29.04%)
+	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
+- Attempt 4 BHT: The first-tier commentary reveals that the high priest would enter the sanctuary daily, fulfilling the required worship and sacrifices.
+It emphasizes the division and inaccessibility of the ancient tabernacle, highlighting its inferiority.
+The priests would enter the holy place each day to perform acts of worship and service to God.
+Only the high priest, on a specific day, could enter the second part of the tabernacle to make atonement for sin.
+The removal of the old tabernacle allowed believers a way to access the kingdom of God.
+- 🔄 Hebrews 9:6 (attempt 4, 88 words, 30.91% quotes quality score: 1.8937981527535475, V2 normalized quality score: 54.31, commentator tiers 1-3: 22.3%, 48.07%, 29.63%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
+	- 'COMMENTATOR/COMMENTARY' FOUND IN BHT!
-- Attempt 4 BHT: The priests went always into the first tabernacle, performing the acts of worship which God had appointed.
-The ancient system with its division into two parts emphasized its inferiority.
-The high priest would enter the Holy of Holies with the blood to cleanse the people's sins.
-Through the fall of this old system, a more familiar access to God has been obtained, urging us to move beyond the shadows of the Law.
+- Attempt 5 BHT: The high priest would regularly enter the sanctuary, accomplishing the required worship and offering of sacrifices.
+The division of the tabernacle into inaccessible parts emphasized the inferiority of the ancient system.
+The priests would enter the holy place daily to perform acts of worship and service to God, while the high priest alone would enter the second part of the tabernacle on a specific day to make atonement for sin.
+Through the removal of the old tabernacle, believers gained access to the kingdom of God.
-- 🔄 Hebrews 9:6 (attempt 4, 73 words, 39.62% quotes quality score: 1.638979144306377, V2 normalized quality score: 45.84, commentator tiers 1-3: 17.48%, 51.37%, 31.15%)
+- 🔄 Hebrews 9:6 (attempt 5, 85 words, 27.45% quotes quality score: 1.8633559767136518, V2 normalized quality score: 53.3, commentator tiers 1-3: 24.37%, 46.05%, 29.58%)
+	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 5 BHT: The priests constantly entered the first tabernacle, faithfully carrying out the prescribed acts of worship.
-This system's division into two parts highlighted its flawed nature.
-On the designated day, the high priest would enter the Holy of Holies, bringing the blood to cleanse the people's sins.
-The downfall of this outdated system has brought about a more direct access to God, motivating us to transcend the mere shadows and symbols of the Law.
-- 🔄 Hebrews 9:6 (attempt 5, 75 words, 29.82% quotes quality score: 1.5760454529991446, V2 normalized quality score: 43.75, commentator tiers 1-3: 20.03%, 47.39%, 32.58%)
-	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- ✅ Hebrews 9:6 bht prompt v0.8 (87 words, 47.62% quotes)
+- ✅ Hebrews 9:6 bht prompt v0.8 (80 words, 27.45% quotes)
-- quality score: 1.6817236795759447, V2 normalized quality score: 47.26, commentator tiers 1-3: 18.04%, 49.78%, 32.17%)
+- quality score: 1.8742748345195215, V2 normalized quality score: 53.66, commentator tiers 1-3: 22.61%, 48.35%, 29.04%)